- Digital Marketing Services

 Digital Marketing Ideas for Contractors & Construction Companies…Where to Start?

 In 2020, contractors have more digital marketing options than ever.
-While email marketing has been a go-to method for the past decade, new methods such as augmented reality and voice optimization are taking the industry by a storm.
+While email marketing has been a go-to method for the past decade, new methods such as website chat services and voice optimization are taking the industry by a storm.

 Technology isn’t the only thing that’s changed—so have your customers.
 About 40% of people only consider one local contractor before making a decision and 40% of people look at online directories to do research beforehand.
 When searching for a local contractor, 56% are looking for info on prices, but 70% of U.S. consumers say they’ll spend more money to do business with a company that delivers great service.